zfs-old-crap/linkytime/docs/DeveloperGuide.md

 ### Launch and shutdown

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample meetings.
+   2. Double-click the jar file.<br>
+      Expected: Shows the GUI with a set of sample meetings and modules.
 The window size may not be optimum.

 2. Saving window preferences
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
    2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 ### Meeting